Mendasp/NS2Plus/README.md

 	- Changed the options menu to only display the reset to default button if the value is different than default.
 	- The options menu will now hide sub-options that depend on a main setting if it's disabled (Per-team sensitivies/FOV, Vanilla Hitsounds Pitch).
 	- Made custom minimap colors appear correctly for the marine minimap on the top left.
+	- Adjusted accuracy text and column width when there's no accuracies without onos hits.

 - 01/04/2015
 	- Added accuracies without Onos hits to the Last Life Stats.